matthieu-sgi/Pool_Ball_tracking_AI/README.md

 The ResNet as it is is not accurate at all, it is not usable for now.
 Convolutions are also heavy which slows down the training.

+#### Conclusion on ResNet

+The ResNet is not usable for now.
+It is not accurate enough and is too heavy to be used in real-time.

+## Conclusion

+Between U-Net and ResNet, the U-Net is better but the one I built is too heavy.
+The ResNet is not accurate enough and is too heavy to be used in real-time.
+Work has to be done on the U-Net to make it usable.

 ## Documentation